American-Refining-Group/DOCS-AS400-IBMi/docs/order-entry/GS929P Prod Loading File Maint-Inq/GS9295 RPGLE.md

 The RPG program `GS9295` is designed to print a product load listing within an IBM i (AS/400) environment.
 It is called from the main program `GS929P` (via the F15 function key) to generate a report of product load records from the `prdlodx` file, outputting the results to a printer file (`qsysprt`).
 The program does not have a user interface and focuses solely on reading database records and formatting them for printing.
-Below, I outline the process steps, business rules, database tables used, and external programs called.
+Below, I outline the process steps, business rules, database tables used, and external programs called .

 ---